0xsuk/0xsuk.github.io/content/posts/2022-03-25-build-your-own-markdown-editor-with-react.js-and-codemirror-6.md

 images:
   - uploads/2022-03-25-12-13-39.png
 ---
+Hi suk here.
+This post explains how to create markdown editor/previewer with React.js / Codemirror 6.
+I'm writing this down because I had to learn how to parse markdown syntax for my [static sites CMS project](https://github.com/0xsuk/agitcms).
+Hope this post helps someone like me.

 ## Goal of this project

 Let's create a simple markdown editor that works in your browser.
 If I write strings in markdown format, React.js reads it, parses it, and displays preview.